-If you know the difference between an inboard and outboard, it’s likely that you’re a boater or may be considering a purchase.
-Similar to your home or your car, boats need insurance as well.
-Your home insurance may provide some limited coverage, but if you’re like most boaters, you’ll want more comprehensive coverage for your pride and joy.
+If you know the difference between inboard and outboard motors, it’s likely you’re a boater or may be considering a purchase.
+Just like your home or car, your boat will also need insurance.
+Your home insurance may provide limited coverage, but if you’re like most boaters, you’ll want the best boat insurance for your pride and joy.

-There are special considerations and some potential coverage gaps to be aware of, and the company that insures your home or car may or may not be the best choice for your boat insurance.
+You should be aware of special considerations and potential coverage gaps, and the company that insures your home or car may not be the best choice for your boat insurance.

 Quick Look: The Best Boat Insurance